HydraMeshnet/developer-portal/glossary.md

 ## Witness

 An attestant entity that digitally signed some [claims](#claim).
 Any entity can be a witness.
 However, the requirements to trust a witness have to be clarified for each use case.
-There are lots of use cases that require commonly trusted witnesses, so called [authorities](#authority).
+There are lots of use cases that require commonly trusted witnesses, so-called [authorities](#authority).

-It is possible for witnesses to change the cryptographic keys they use for signing statements over time.
+Witnesses can change the cryptographic keys they use for signing statements over time.

 Note that the definitions of *witness* and *authority* correspond to [W3C's issuer](https://w3c.github.io/vc-data-model/#issuer), either untrusted or trusted.

 ## Authority

-A company, state government or any other certificate provider entity that is trusted to be a reliable [witness](#witness).
+A company, state government, or any other certificate provider entity that is trusted to be a reliable [witness](#witness).
 Also, an authority might delegate signing claims to any number of witnesses who act on behalf of the authority.
 For example, a bank or university delegates appropriate rights to its clerks or employees.
 Delegations may be granted or revoked over time.

 ## Scenario

 A scenario describes the set of processes and claims needed whenever an entity presents its credential.
-The values presented by the entity have to fulfill each claim, so that the inspector can make an informed decision about the properties tied to the DID.
+The values presented by the entity have to fulfill each claim so that the inspector can make an informed decision about the properties tied to the DID.
 Each claim must conform to a specific process, therefore the scenario has to define the list of required processes in addition to the required claims.

 An inspection might involve multiple scenarios, but the inspector must be able to calculate the same derived property for each scenario of the inspection.